quimortiz/dynobench/README.md

 ```

-CMakeLists.txt (using dynobench as external project)
+CMakeLists.txt (using Dynobench as an external project)
 ```cmake
 cmake_minimum_required(VERSION 3.5)
 project(